webappsllc/laravel-uuid-keys/README.md

 ### Uuids in Models

-There are 4 steps to making models work with uuids properly.
+There are 2 steps to making models work with uuids properly.

 1. Use the `Webapps\Models\Support\UuidKeys` trait.
 2. Add the uuid columns to the $casts property array with the type of `uuid`
-3. Add a public function called uuidColumns that returns an array with all the names of the uuid columns.
-4. Add a route binding to the App\Providers\RouteServiceProvider class.

 Example Model: